Dennis Taylor OBE is a Former Snooker World Champion, Commentator and After-Dinner Speaker.

-Dennis took up the game of snooker at the age of nine and became local champion in Coalisland, Northern Ireland five years later.
+Dennis took up the game of snooker aged nine.
+Five years later he became the local champion in Coalisland, Northern Ireland.

 Taylor moved to England in 1966 and lived near Blackburn in Lancashire.
 In 1968 he won the National Under-19 Billiards Championship and became a professional snooker player in November 1972.

-With far fewer tournaments being played than there are nowadays, it wasn’t until 1979 that he reached his first final, at the World Championship.
+With fewer tournaments played than there are nowadays, it wasn’t until 1979 that he reached his first final, at the World Championship.
 Terry Griffiths defeated him, and few could have imagined what an important part of Crucible history Taylor would become.

-He continued to reach semi-finals and finals over the following years, but had to wait a long time for his first major professional title.
+He continued to reach semi-finals and finals over the following years but had to wait a long time for his first major professional title.

 The following season, he collected his first title.
 The sudden death of his mother at the start of the season had caused him to pull out of the first tournament of the season, but he went on to claim an inspired and emotional victory in the Grand Prix, beating Cliff Thorburn in the final.

-When Steve Davis took an 8-0 lead in the first session, it looked as it Taylor would have to settle for the runners-up spot again, but he fought back to trail just 9-7 overnight, and the contest eventually went right down to the wire.
-Few could believe the events of the final session – although over 18 million were watching after midnight on BBC television as the contest reached its climax.
+When Steve Davis took an 8-0 lead in the first session, it looked as if Taylor would have to settle for the runners-up spot again, but he fought back to trail just 9-7 overnight, and the contest eventually went right down to the wire.
+Few could believe the events of the final session.
+Over 18 million were watching after midnight on BBC television as the contest reached its climax.
 Taylor claimed the title on the final black and became part of a snooker legend.